michael-borck/fbl-six-months-later/source/presentation.md

 *Same principle: Intentional design of where humans add value*

-**SKETCH DESCRIPTION:**

 [Only use if discussion goes deep into "How does this actually work in teaching?"]

 Let me show you how this framework translates directly to education.
 Same three levels, different context.

-[Point to top floor] Human-in-the-Loop: When AI generates quiz questions or drafts feedback, faculty review and decide what actually goes to students.
+Human-in-the-Loop: When AI generates quiz questions or drafts feedback, faculty review and decide what actually goes to students.
 Tony's approach - AI creates questions, but he checks them, catches errors, decides which ones to use.
 The AI provides speed and scale, faculty provides quality control and pedagogical judgment.

-[Point to middle floor] Human-on-the-Loop: AI can provide 24/7 tutoring to students - answering questions, explaining concepts, providing practice problems.
+Human-on-the-Loop: AI can provide 24/7 tutoring to students - answering questions, explaining concepts, providing practice problems.
 Faculty aren't reviewing every interaction - that would be impossible.
 But they're monitoring patterns.
 "Why are 15 students asking the same question about Chapter 5?
 Maybe my explanation wasn't clear."
 The AI handles volume, faculty handles pattern recognition and intervention.

 My virtual company simulation is another example - AI chatbots play employees, students interact with them to complete tasks.
 I'm not involved in every conversation, but I review the transcripts afterward to assess student thinking.

-[Point to bottom floor] Human-in-Command: At the foundation, faculty and university leadership set the boundaries.
+Human-in-Command: At the foundation, faculty and university leadership set the boundaries.
 What is AI allowed to do?
 What assessment methods are permitted?
 What are the learning outcomes we're trying to achieve?
 These strategic decisions govern everything above them.

-[Point to students at top] And notice: all three levels are in service of student learning.
+And notice: all three levels are in service of student learning.
 We're not using AI to replace teaching - we're using it to make teaching more effective and scalable.

 The principle is exactly what you face in industry: Not "Should we use AI?" but "Where should humans be in the system to maximize value and maintain accountability?"